Mic92/nix-update/README.rst

     better suited for interactive usage that might require user-intervention i.e. fixing the build and testing the result. nix-update is also not limited to nixpkgs.
-  - nixpkgs-update uses [repology](https://repology.org/) to find packages needs updates while nix-update fetches is release information from the source directly i.e. github or Pypy.
-However not all packages are on repology and repology can be out-of-date since it relies on having a different distribution having a newer version of the package.